imAsparky/django-tag-fields/README.rst

 ..
 Note::

-   This project was cloned from `django-taggit v3.1.0` and will continue work in the same way as that version.
+   This project was cloned from `django-taggit v3.1.0` and will continue to work in the same way as that version.

    Over time I endeavor to extend django-taggit with individual field tagging.